tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 Currently, Tendermint's digital signature verification requires that all validators receive all vote messages.
 Each validator must receive the complete digital signature along with the vote message that it corresponds to.
-This means that all N validators must receive messages from at least 2/3 of the other N-1 validators in each consensus round.
+This means that all N validators must receive messages from at least 2/3 of the N validators in each consensus round.
 Given the potential for oddly shaped network topologies and the expected variable network roundtrip times of a few hundred milliseconds in a blockchain, it is highly likely that this amount of gossiping is leading to a significant amount